 - Vocabulary notes are provided by instructor

 - These will expand upon the vocabulary of the First Hebrew Primer.

 - Grammar and translation reference sheets provided by instructor

-- During live class: Reading Hebrew, translating out loud and discussing features of grammar and syntax.
+- During the live class: Reading Hebrew, translating out loud and discussing features of grammar, syntax, and narrative.

 - Review material and articles provided by the instructor